robbibt/pyTMD/doc/source/background/Glossary.rst

         tidal variations of the surface of the solid Earth, frequently split into the :term:`Body Tide` and the :term:`Load Tide`

     Ecliptic
-        plane of the orbit of the Earth around the sun
+        mean plane of the orbit of the Earth around the sun

+    Ephemerides
+        plural of :term:`Ephemeris`

     Ephemeris
         table of positions and velocities of a celestial body at given instances in time

-    Ephemerides
-        plural of :term:`Ephemeris`

     Epoch
         fixed point in time used as a reference value